Ever heard psalmists and David Crowder sing unabashedly of God being “everything they need” and wondered, What on earth are they talking about?

 You probably had one of two reactions upon reading the title of this post.

 The first was a groan.
-I don’t want to, Brandon.
+I don’t want to.
 Not again.
-I’m tired of bringing these things before God and being met with silence and inaction week after week, month after month.
+I’m tired of bringing these things before God and being met with silence week after week.
 I can’t keep doing that.

 The other was a sharp intake of breath.
-That’s dangerous, Brandon.
+That’s dangerous.
 Don’t write that.
-We’ve got too much bad theology out there to risk this sort of thing.
+We’ve got too much bad theology out there.
 Talk about holiness and surrender instead.

-Actually, you probably had a bit of both reactions.
+Perhaps you had a bit of both reactions.

 Indeed, I cannot guarantee that praying for your heart’s desire will get you what you want.
 I know Psalm 37:4 seems to say it will.
-But we must guard our hearts.
-One look around the world should reveal that God isn’t exactly handing out heart’s desires like candy; there must be something more to that verse.
+But one look around the world should reveal that God isn’t exactly handing out heart’s desires like candy.
+There must be something more to that verse.

-What if that’s not why we pray for our heart’s desire?
-What if there are other reasons?
+What if that’s not the only reason to pray for our heart’s desire?

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.